 Bulb Energy (Bulb) is an award-winning and relatively new renewable energy startup, based in London.

 We first learned about Bulb in 2017 from a friend who couldn’t recommend them highly enough.
-We promptly made the switch from one of the ‘Big 6’ energy providers in the UK, not realising that within 12 months we’d be interviewing none other than Hayden Wood, the Co-founder and CEO of Bulb!
+We promptly made the switch from one of the ‘Big 6’ energy providers in the UK, not realizing that within 12 months we’d be interviewing none other than Hayden Wood, the Co-founder and CEO of Bulb!

-Hayden and Amit saw this as an opportunity to drive renewable energy adoption and since they started supplying green energy just over 3 years ago, they’ve grown their customer base to more than 320,000 satisfied customers (at the time of writing – it’s changing fast!)
+Hayden and Amit saw this as an opportunity to drive renewable energy adoption and since they started supplying green energy just over 3 years ago, they’ve grown their customer base to more than 320,000 satisfied customers (at the time of writing – it’s changing fast!).